Membership Criteria

 2. Maintaining the integrity and history of traditional Indigenous art forms,

-To be accepted into IACC membership, Indigenous artists must demonstrate the following:
+To be accepted into IAC membership, Indigenous artists must demonstrate the following:

 1. A firm understanding of the origins of the Indigenous art forms that they choose to create,